kalzaf50/integrating-reality-game/README.md

 ## Instructions

-1. Install dependencies (python/requirements.txt)
+1. Install dependencies `pip install -r requirements.txt`
-2. Run python/hand_detection.py
+2. Run `python hand_detection.py`
 3. Make sure your webcam is on and your hand is visible.
-4. Open Godot and open the project (godot/project.godot).
+4. Open Godot and open the Godot project in the `godot` folder.
 5. Follow the in-game tutorial for guidance.
 6. Enjoy!